 Well, if it’s an RPG you’re after, then this is one of our all-time favourite RPG games, so it had to make this list, too.
 Set in a grungy cyberpunk universe, Shadowrun: Hong Kong (and Dragonfall before it) is an amazing tactical experience with three-dimensional characters, gorgeously gritty maps, and challenging gameplay.

 Developer Harebrained Schemes has made three Shadowrun games based on the original tabletop game of the same name.
 Shadowrun Returns, Dragonfall, and Hong Kong all feature similarly high-quality stories, turn-based combat, and deep world building.

-Wargroove is the indie reincarnation of Advance Wars, one of the icons of the turn-based tactics genre but which, sadly, never came to PC.
-Wargroove is a very fine alternative, however; its its battles are gigantic, with special flying and aquatic units spread across the map, unique hero units with special abilities, and a fantastical overarching narrative.
+Wargroove is the indie reincarnation of Advance Wars, one of the icons of the turn-based tactics genre but which, sadly, never came to PC either.
+Wargroove is a very fine alternative, however; its battles are gigantic, with special flying and aquatic units spread across the map, unique hero units with special abilities, and a fantastical overarching narrative.

 What’s even better is that Wargroove has a passionate community full of creators that have used its map creator to build challenges and campaigns of their own.

-While still in development, Fae Tactics is a love letter to Final Fantasy Tactics – a spin-off from the famous RPG series and another legend of the tactics genre that never made it to PC.
+Published by Humble Games, who are also behind some of our other favourites like Signalis and Unpacking, Fae Tactics is a love letter to Final Fantasy Tactics – a tactical spin-off from the famous RPG series.
 It tries to combine the best elements from Advance Wars and other games into a grid-based RPG that lays everything out on the map.
 There are no animation cutaways or separate menus; everything happens on one screen, making Fae Tactics easier to get lost in.

 The Banner Saga